EU Warns Finfluencers To Be Careful With Their Investment Advice

 Finflluencers in Germany

-COVID and lockdowns created a mass of influencers worldwide, some specializing in financial services decision-making.
+COVID and lockdowns have created a mass of influencers worldwide, some specializing in decision-making in financial services.
 Local solutions require local brand ambassadors; therefore, banks and investment companies have been on a mission to partner with local creators to influence the decision-making process.

 The lack of accreditation and supervision can lead to even financially illiterate influencers giving financial advice on social media and online platforms.
 The results of such scenarios can be drastic for consumers.
 A study dated May 2023 revealed that less than 6% of finfluencers know what they are talking about.

-BaFin has been publishing warnings for consumers and investors against finfluencers.
+BaFin has been publishing warnings against influencers for consumers and investors.

 In particular, the EU seeks to bring this activity into line.